skylarweaver/prove-it/README.md

 ### Run the Web App
 * `npm install` - Run in root directory to install all dependencies
-* ln -sf /build/ /src/build/ - create a sym link inside of the src folder so web app can access truffle contract ABIs
+* `ln -sf ~/full-path-to-truffle-build-folder/build/ /src/build/` - Create a sym link inside of the src folder so webapp can access truffle contract ABIs.
+Alternatively copy build folder into /src folder.
 * `npm run start` - To run the application for local development, includes live reload

 ### Import Test Accounts into Metamask